Week 7 (09.11.-13.11.)

 - Topic: Data Engineering Pipeline

-- Lessons: APIs, Docker(-Compose), MongoDB, ETL, Airflow, Logging, Sentiment Analysis, Slackbot
+- Lessons: APIs, Docker, MongoDB, ETL, Airflow, Logging, Sentiment Analysis, Slackbot

-- Project: Build a pipeline that collects tweets, stores them in a Mongo database, applies sentiment analysis, loads them into a Postgres database, then a Slackbot sends them in a slack channel.
+- Project: Build a pipeline that collects tweets, stores them in a Mongo database, applies sentiment analysis, loads the tweets into a Postgres database, then a Slackbot sends them in a slack channel.